joshvalencia7/FireflyX/about.md

 ## The Research

 The goal of the study is to design and develop a mobile application that children can use to play with and learn music.
 It hopes to answer the following questions:
--What playful behaviors do children exhibit when composing music?
+- What playful behaviors do children exhibit when composing music?
--What features can be designed to a mobile application tool that enable playful interactions when composing music?
+- What features can be designed to a mobile application tool that enable playful interactions when composing music?
--What behaviors do children exhibit when using a mobile application tool to compose music?
+- What behaviors do children exhibit when using a mobile application tool to compose music?

 ## Team Members